Using constraint structure and an improved object detection network to detect the 12^{th} Vertebra from CT images with a limited field of view for image-guided radiotherapy: Target Labeling

 \subsection{Augmentation}

 Besides the network architecture, data augmentation is another important step to train deep networks with limited training data sets.
 A properly designed augmentation teaches the network to focus on robust features for a good generalization.
 In our study, each input image and its corresponding annotated masks were augmented twenty-five times using a $2D$ elastic deformation algorithm based on \cite{Ronneberger15UNet}.
 In each augmentation, a $3\times3$ grid of random displacements were drawn from a Gaussian distribution ($\mu=(0,0)$ pixels and $\sigma=(10,10)$ pixels).
 Then the displacements were interpolated to the pixel level.
 All the $2D$ slices of the volumetric image were deformed using the same displacements and a spline interpolation.
-We also experimented with $3D$ deformations, which showed no advantages to the model convergence but took longer time to generate a data.